Ten Questions for new MEPs

 10. Will you commit to supporting the proposed European Peace Facility and to growing the EU’s civil and military missions, if needed to support peace-making or peace-keeping in developing countries?

-It goes without saying that these questions could also be asked of parties at national level - and of elected MEPs when they take their seats in July.
+It goes without saying that these questions could also be asked of parties at national level.